borzari/CMSSW_SPRACE_2018/README.md

 `crab status crab_projects/crab_CMSDAS_MC_generation_test0`

+Do the same using data.
+Copy the file `crabConfig_data_slimMiniAOD.py` (`/home/denerslemos/public/CMSDAS-pre/Set3/`) and run:

+`crab submit -c crabConfig_data_slimMiniAOD.py`

 Now you can take a break and have some fun.
 Come back after couple hours and check the status again.

+When each of the sets of jobs is complete, all the output is staged, etc., run crab status and crab report one final time:

+`crab status`

+`crab report`

+Download the files in the Access machine using srm.